-What School will do to Prevent Bullying - Keep the profile of anti-bullying high through reading of stories and performing drama/role-play activities during RSE lessons, Whole Class Reading Sessions, Anti-bullying Week and Assemblies.
+What School will do to Prevent Bullying - Explicit teaching in PSHE lessons designed to support children in their understanding of bullying.
+We also keep the profile of 'anti-bullying' high through reading of stories and performing drama/role-play activities across the curriculum.
+In whole class reading sessions, Anti-bullying and Internet safety weeks and Assemblies.
 Ensuring the curriculum includes having discussions about anti-bullying and why it matters. - Ensuring time is given to listen to children who have concerns and those who need support.
 It is our philosophy that promoting high self - esteem, good open communication, a broad and balanced curriculum and a positive ethos will keep our level of bullying behaviour minimal.
 It is however always our aim to reduce incidents to nil.
+Lunch and break times support children well by providing extra-curricular clubs such as art club, lunch club and sports activities that are supported by our playground guardians to ensure children always have a safe and happy place to play.